This chapter was revised by the author on July 22, 2020.

 Medial Rectus Recessions

-Unilateral single medial rectus muscle recession improves or eliminates face turn, corrects esotropia in primary position of gaze and maintains good stereoacuity in the majority of patients with moderate compensatory head posture.
-This has been considered the procedure of choice in most DRS cases with esotropia (Figure 17).35
+Unilateral single medial rectus muscle recession improves or eliminates face turn, corrects esotropia in primary position of gaze, and maintains good stereoacuity in most patients with moderate compensatory head posture.
+This has been considered the procedure of choice in most DRS cases with esotropia (Figure 17).46 Unilateral medial rectus recession can correct up to 20 PD of deviation in primary position.47,48

-Recessions of the medial rectus of the affected eye larger than 5 mm may result in significant limitation of adduction producing diplopia in the field of gaze where the patient was diplopia-free before the surgery.
-This is especially true in cases where adduction saccadic velocities are very slow and some limitation of adduction is present.
-Sometimes it is better to leave the patient with a small residual anomalous head position and not sacrifice the entire adduction capacity of the affected eye.
+Recessions larger than 5 mm of the medial rectus of the affected eye may result in significant limitation of adduction, producing diplopia in the field of gaze where the patient was diplopia free before the surgery.
+This is especially true in cases where adduction saccadic velocities are very slow, and some limitation of adduction is present.
+It is better to leave the patient with a small residual anomalous head position and not sacrifice the entire adduction capacity of the affected eye.

-There are three situations where adding a recession on the contralateral medial rectus can be useful:
+There are 3 situations where adding a recession on the contralateral medial rectus can be useful:

-- In cases of large angle esotropia (ET) in primary position (more than 20 prism diopters) (Figure 18)
+- In cases of large-angle esotropia in primary position (more than 20 PD) (Figure 18)

 Figure 18.
-Patient who underwent right medial rectus recession of 7 mm and left medial rectus recession of 5 mm for an Eso-Duane of 25 diopters in primary gaze.
-Top row: Preoperative.
-Lower row: First day postoperative, orthotropic, less retraction in adduction but also some limitation in adduction.
+Patient who underwent right medial rectus recession of 7 mm and left medial rectus recession of 5 mm for an esotropic-Duane of 25 diopters in primary gaze.
+Top row: Preoperative pictures.
+Bottom row: First day postoperative pictures, patient is orthotropic, with less retraction in adduction but also some limitation in adduction.

 Lateral rectus recessions

-Unilateral single lateral rectus muscle recession improves or eliminates face turn, corrects exotropia in primary position of gaze, and will help alleviate a severe globe retraction.
-If the XT is over 25 diopters, adding a recession of the contralateral lateral rectus might be considered.37
+Unilateral single lateral rectus muscle recession improves or eliminates face turn, corrects exotropia up to 20 PD in primary position of gaze, and will help alleviate a severe globe retraction.
+If the exotropia is over 25 PD, adding a recession of the contralateral lateral rectus might be considered.50 If an asymmetric bilateral recession is chosen, the recession of the contralateral lateral rectus should be larger.51(Figure 19)

 However, recession of the contralateral rectus muscle should be avoided in cases with large globe retraction that may signify significant anomalous innervation of the affected lateral rectus.
 In these cases, recessing the lateral rectus of the unaffected eye will elicit more innervation to the recessed lateral rectus in order to maintain fixation.
 This augmented innervation will also affect the medial rectus of the affected eye through Hering’s law.
 If the lateral rectus of the affected eye is receiving a significant amount of abnormal innervation from the third nerve, it will also contract, thereby worsening the exotropia.

 Contrary to the medial rectus recessions, the lateral rectus recessions can be larger (7 to 10 mm).
-It is very difficult to have an overcorrection in these cases.
-Some authors have even attached the lateral rectus to the periosteum or to the lateral canthal tendon without experiencing postoperative overcorrections.38
+It is very difficult to have an overcorrection.
+Some authors have even attached the lateral rectus to the periosteum or to the lateral canthal tendon without experiencing postoperative overcorrections.52,53

-Transpositions of the vertical muscles to the lateral rectus in DRS cases have been advocated by different authors for a number of years.39, 40, 41 The goal of this surgery is to generate active abduction vector forces in order to enlarge the area of single binocular vision.
+Transpositions of the vertical muscles to the lateral rectus in DRS cases have been advocated by different authors for a number of years.15,54 The goal of this surgery is to generate active abduction vector forces in order to enlarge the area of single binocular vision.

-Adding a posterior lateral fixation suture to the transposed vertical muscles (Foster suture) can result in fewer undercorrections and surgically induced vertical deviations.41
+Adding a posterior lateral fixation suture to the transposed vertical muscles (Foster suture), can result in fewer undercorrections and surgically induced vertical deviations.55

-Figure 19.
-Patient who underwent left medial rectus recession of 4 mm and transposition of the left superior rectus with Foster suture augmentation.
+Figure 20.
+Patient who underwent left medial rectus recession of 4 mm and transposition of the left.
+Superior rectus to the lateral rectus with Foster suture augmentation.
 Notice improvement of face turn and left abduction.

-These procedures should be avoided in patients when there is significant globe retraction and if any evidence of anomalous innervation on the vertical rectus muscles is noted.
+These procedures should be avoided in patients who have significant globe retraction and in patients who show any evidence of anomalous innervation on the vertical rectus muscles.

 Recess – resect procedures

-Figure 20.
-Patient underwent left medial rectus recess of 4.5 mm and left lateral rectus resection of 3.5 mm.
-Top row pictures are preoperative; lower row are postoperative.
-Notice the improvement of face turn and abduction of the eye.
+Figure 21.
+Patient underwent left medial rectus recession of 4.5 mm and left lateral rectus resection of 3.5 mm.
+Top row: Preoperative pictures.
+Bottom row: postoperative pictures.
+Notice the improvement of face turn and abduction of the left eye.

 Combined horizontal rectus recessions

-Combining medial and lateral rectus recessions of the affected eye of DRS patients has proved to be a very useful procedure to diminish globe retraction.
-The amount of recession required needs to be large and in order to maintain balance in primary position, the lateral rectus is recessed 1 mm more than the medial rectus.
-In cases of esotropia in primary position, the medial rectus has to be recessed more, and in cases of exotropia the lateral rectus has to be recessed much more in order to correct the strabismus in addition to the globe retraction.43
+Combining medial and lateral rectus recessions of the affected eye of DRS patients has proven to be a very useful procedure to diminish globe retraction.
+The amount of recession required must be large, and in order to maintain balance in primary position, the lateral rectus is recessed 1 mm more than the medial rectus.
+In cases of esotropia in primary position, the medial rectus must be recessed more, and in cases of exotropia the lateral rectus has to be recessed much more, in order to correct the strabismus in addition to the globe retraction.61

 Faden procedures (posterior fixation sutures) have also been advocated for treatment of DRS.
-This technique can be used in two situations:
+This technique can be used in 2 situations:

-- On the lateral rectus of the affected eye, in order to avoid the side-slipping of the muscle in cases of significant up or down shoot of mechanical origin.
+- On the lateral rectus of the affected eye, in order to avoid the side-slipping of the muscle in cases of significant upshoot or downshoot of mechanical origin

 Y splitting of the lateral rectus

-Figure 21.
-Y split of the lateral rectus,
+Figure 22.
+Y split of the lateral rectus.

 Recession of the superior rectus muscle is required in cases where a secondary contracture of the muscle results from severe and persistent upshoot of innervational origin.
-In such cases a hypertropia exists in all superior fields of gaze this also includes all the other characteristics of a superior rectus overaction/contracture syndrome.
-Superior rectus recessions in these cases have to be large; this also ameliorates the globe retraction, which is present in some cases (Figure 22).
+In such cases, a hypertropia exists in all superior fields of gaze; this also includes all the other characteristics of a superior rectus overaction/contracture syndrome.63 Superior rectus recessions in these cases must be large; this also ameliorates the globe retraction, which is present in some cases (Figure 23).

 Duane retraction syndrome is a complex condition that can present in a great variety of clinical manifestations.
-Although no current available procedure can normalize ocular motility in these patients, many of the most noticeable signs and symptoms can be satisfactorily reduced with a personalized surgical approach for each case.
+Comprehensive ocular and systemic evaluation are mandatory in order to better understand the clinical presentation.
+Although no currently available procedure can normalize ocular motility in these patients, many of the most noticeable signs and symptoms can be satisfactorily reduced with a personalized surgical approach for each case.

 - Heuck G. Uber angeborenene vererbten Beweglichkeitsdefect der Augen.
 Klin Monatsbl Augenkeilkd.
 17:253 1879.